Testura/Testura.Android.PageObjectCreator/README.md

 ![Testura Logo](http://testura.net/Content/Images/logo.png)

-Testura.Android.PageObjectCreator is a tool which let you inspect the UI hierarchy of an Android device to create and generate page objects for Testura.Android.
+Testura.Android.PageObjectCreator is a help tool which let you inspect the UI hierarchy of an Android device to create and generate page objects for Testura.Android.

 ![Testura Logo](http://www.testura.net/Content/Images/PageObject/Testura.Png)